Robochao/robochao.github.com/_posts/Games/2014-09-04-gamergate-the-unnecessary-debate.md

 Whatever the reason for the uproar and unrest, no party handled this in a situation that was at all progressive.
 In the end, Quinn gains popularity, social justice warriors and game journalists get a bad stain on their reputation, and people have lost or quit their jobs because of the #GamerGate movement.
 I suppose the only thing we see is that the gaming community is much more resilient.
 And that everyone is, more than anything, really bad at English.

-Oh, and some statistics showing that the journalists did, indeed, ruin themselves:
+Oh, and some statistics showing that the journalists did, indeed, ruin themselves (from twitter user @Int_Aristocrat):

 <img src="/img/stats.png">